 “Yeah, she sure is.
-Lena can be really sweet sometimes, especially to strangers, but I feel like being too polite might get her hurt one day.”
+Alena can be really sweet sometimes, especially to strangers, but I feel like being too polite might get her hurt one day.”

 “I understand what you mean.”

 He smiled and stood up from the bench.
-“I’m gonna get Lena and head home.
+“I’m gonna get Alena and head home.
 Thanks for talking to me…”

 “Brooklynn, my name is Brooklynn.”